muldjord/skyscraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`, `[<SCRAPING MODULE>]`

 #### pretend="false"
 This option is *only* relevant when generating a game list (by leaving out the `-s <MODULE>` command line option).
 It disables the game list generator and artwork compositor and only outputs the results of the potential game list generation to the terminal.
-It is mostly useful when used as a command line option with `--pretend`.
+It is mostly useful when used as a command line flag with `--flags pretend`.
 It makes little sense to set it here, but you can if you want to.

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`